 In short, a content model gives structure and organization to your content.
 Within your overall content model, you’ll have individual content types.
 You can think of each content type as an outline for your content; it tells you what data will be contained within each individual entry.
 You can also think of the content type as the ‘stencil’ for the ‘drawing’ that will be your entry.

 Each content type is made up of fields which denote the type of data that will be included in the entry.
 For example, the title of a news article would have its own text field, the body would have another, and there would also be fields for any media files.
 This is how you take your website or app from, as our friend Karen McGrane puts it, a big "blob" of content to modular "chunks".

 Designing your content model is a critical step in building a solid, efficient and future-proof application with Contentful.
 The goal is to create a model that will support the needs of your entire team, from the content creators to designers to developers.
 Which is why we always recommend having a session with each team to find out what they need from our Content Infrastructure, and structuring your content accordingly.

 With Contentful your content doesn’t have to be fit into our model -- instead, you make the model to fit your content.
 You get to define a completely unique content model, either via our web app or our Content Management API, that you tailor to your project.
-Try to think about content modelling from the perspective of your project’s requirements in terms of both design and function.
+Try to think about content modeling from the perspective of your project’s requirements in terms of both design and function.
 If your blog needs to display meta data about the posts, make sure to include fields for it.
 Also, if that post needs a “behind the scenes” function like the option to be featured, you’ll need to add a field to control that.
 Keep your mind flexible and make Contentful work for you!

 Start with the big questions: what does the end application need to do and what information needs to be displayed to our users?